misfist/WpTemplateLoader/README.md

-# WordPress Template Loader for Plugins
+# WordPress Plugin Template Loader
 A class that allows loading WordPress template parts in plugins.
 Based on the [Gamajo Template Loader](https://github.com/GaryJones/Gamajo-Template-Loader), adapted to PSR-2 and PSR-4 coding standards.

 ## Description